 Positive Impact – Offers counseling and bereavement services for residents.
 Also facilitates support groups and play therapy for our children.

-ProActive Mangement Consulting – Provides mental health and addiction counseling to qualified residents.
+ProActive Management Consulting – Provides mental health and addiction counseling to qualified residents

-Someone Cares – Provides AIDS education, intervention services, and workshop facilitation.
+Someone Cares – Provides AIDS education, intervention services, and workshop facilitation to residents